 If you’re dead set on competing, you must spar on a regular basis and attend randori classes.
 You must be able to test your techniques against various sparring partners of different levels.
-The greatest test however, is sparring someone who is at the exact same skill and weight class at you.
+The greatest test, however, is sparring someone who is at the exact same skill and weight class as you.
 If you are consistently doing well against him/her, then you’re probably ready for competition!

 Deciding to compete is one of the best ways to improve as a BJJ student.
 A competition will reveal all the holes in your game and force you to work on them, which would certainly take your BJJ to the next level.
 There’s no doubt that competing would help you grow as a student, more than any class or sparring session.